Natalie Duran

 Natalie Duran is a professional rock climber and fitness model.
 She first appeared on obstacle course show American Ninja Warrior in 2012 and competed again in 2016, becoming one of two women to advance to the Los Angeles finals.

 Early life and education

-Duran was born on July 24, 1991 in Moreno Valley, CA. She graduated in 2013 from the University of California, Riverside with a degree in neuroscience.
-She is a staff clinical researcher at UCLA Health studying Inflammatory Bowel Disease.
+Duran was born on July 24, 1991, in Moreno Valley, California.
+She graduated in 2013 from the University of California, Riverside with a degree in neuroscience.
+She is a staff clinical researcher at UCLA Health studying Inflammatory bowel disease.
 As a fitness model, she posed while rock climbing and wearing an ostomy bag to demonstrate the device's usability and raise awareness of inflammatory bowel disease.